ippontech/blog-usa/posts/jhipster-5-release.md

 JHipster 5 has just been released, and we thought it would be nice to write a post compiling all the new features.
 Throughout this post, we will be linking to the official docs, which provide some more detailed explanations of how to use these new features.

-If you area veteran JHipster developer, then you will benefit greatly in two possible ways.
+If you are a veteran JHipster developer, then you will benefit greatly in two possible ways.
 As always with JHipster, if you know the technology stack, then you are able to very quickly set up a project and begin delivering business value.
 It is not surprising this also occurs when generating a React application.
 Second is another great JHipster benefit, you can quickly learn things that JHipster provides, that may be new to you.
 If you are new to JHipster, then you will get to see an _opinionated_ approach to React.

 If you are entirely unfamiliar with JHipster, we still have good news!
 Learning JHipster + the various technologies is a great way to quickly become a strong developer.
 As this post is meant to be about the latest and greatest in JHipster, we will not dive into basic JHipster use, instead, we will point you towards a post by Bruce: [JHipster Deep Dive](https://blog.ippon.tech/jhipster-deep-dive-part-one/).